Fighting Money Laundering with Statistics and Machine Learning: Suspicious Behavior Flagging

 where $\mathbf{W}^{(l)}\in\mathbb{R}^{h_{(l-1)}\times h_{(l)}}$ is a weight matrix, $\mathbf{H}^{(l-1)}\in\mathbb{R}^{|V|\times h_{(l-1)}}$ is the output from layer $l-1$ (initiated with feature values), and $\phi^{(l)}$ is an activation function.
 While the best performance is achieved by a random forest model, the graph convolutional neural network proved competitive.
 Utilizing a time dimension in the data, the authors also fit a temporal graph convolutional neural network \cite{Pareja2019}.
 This outperforms the simple graph convolutional neural network.
 However, it still falls short of the random forest model.

 We finally highlight three recent studies that use the Elliptic data set \cite{Weber2019}.
 Alarab \textit{et al.} \cite{Alarab2020} propose a neural network structure where graph convolutional embeddings are concatenated with linear embeddings of the original features.
 This increases model performance significantly.
 Vassallo \textit{et al.} \cite{Vassallo2021} investigate the use of gradient boosting on the Elliptic data.
 Results, in particular, indicate that gradient boosted trees outperform random forests.
 Furthermore, the authors propose an adapted version of XGBoost to reduce the impact of concept drift.
 Lorenz \textit{et al.} \cite{Lorenz2020} experiment with unsupervised anomaly detection.
-The authors try seven different techniques: local outlier factor \cite{Breunig2000},K-nearest neighbors \cite{Fix_Hodges1989,Altman1992}, principal component analysis \cite{Jolliffe2002}, one-class support vector machine \cite{Bernhard2001} , cluster-based outlier factor \cite{Jiang2008}, angle-based outlier detection \cite{Kriegel2008}, and isolation forest \cite{Liu2008}.
-All of these methods fail.
+The authors try seven different techniques: local outlier factor \cite{Breunig2000}, $K$-nearest neighbors \cite{Fix_Hodges1989,Altman1992}, principal component analysis \cite{Jolliffe2002}, one-class support vector machine \cite{Bernhard2001} , cluster-based outlier factor \cite{Jiang2008}, angle-based outlier detection \cite{Kriegel2008}, and isolation forest \cite{Liu2008}.
+For evaluation, the F1-score is used, recording the harmonic mean between precision and recall (i.e., the true positive rate).
+Strikingly, all seven unsupervised methods perform substantially worse than a supervised random forest benchmark.
 As noted by the authors, this contradicts previous literature on unsupervised behavior flagging (see, for example, \cite{Camino2017}).
 One possible explanation is that the Elliptic data, constructed over bitcoin transactions, is qualitatively different from bank transaction data.
 The authors, following Deng \textit{et al.} \cite{Deng2009}, further experiment with four active learning strategies combined with a random forest, gradient boosted trees, and logistic regression model.
 Two of the active learning strategies build on unsupervised techniques: elliptic envelope \cite{Rousseeuw1999} and isolation forest \cite{Liu2008}.
 The remaining two build on supervised techniques: uncertainty sampling \cite{Lewis1994} and expected model change \cite{Settles2008}.
 Results show that the supervised techniques perform the best.